Almost everyone will require long-term care at some point during their lives, so it is…

 Types of Wills for Your Estate Plan

-The last will and testament designates a person’s final wishes about bank accounts, real estate, personal property, and who should inherit these items.
+The last will and testament designate a person’s final wishes about bank accounts, real estate, personal property, and who should inherit these items.
 A personal will outlines how to distribute possessions, whether to another person, a group, or donate them to charity.
 It also deems responsibility to others for custody of dependents and management of accounts and other interests.
 Accounts can include digital assets with a tangible or monetary value associated with it, such as funds in a PayPal account.

 A living will or advance directive specifies the type of medical care that an individual prefers if they cannot communicate their wishes.